nlef/moonraker-telegram-bot/docs/installation.md

 Restart the bot with `sudo systemctl restart moonraker-telegram-bot`.

 You should get a response from the bot in chat, and base functionality should be accessible.
-If you are not getting any meaningful responses from the bot, or no response at all, you propably have made mistakes while installing it have a corrupted installation, or the bot is not able to reach telegram servers.
+If you are not getting any meaningful responses from the bot, or no response at all, you propably have made mistakes while installing it and have a corrupted installation, or the bot is not able to reach telegram servers.
-Try checking the logs in `/tmp` or a clean reinstall.
+Try checking the logs in (default would be `~/klipper_logs/`) or do a clean reinstall.

 **After step 3 the bot should be running properly and respond to commands, as well as present you with buttons.
 You can restart the bot directly with /bot_restart after this for any config changes.**